dxl495/431-2020/classes/class24/README.md

     - **Data Plan** In your data plan, each variable should be specified with its NHANES variable name, a description, and the NHANES data set it comes from.
         - For example, `RIDRETH3`, race/ethnicity (6 categories) sourced from `DEMO_J` is what we're looking for.
     - **Other Predictors** Neither `SEQN` nor `RIDSTATR` (Interview/Examination status) should be a predictor in your models.
-6. Based on the study 2 data plans, I have the following comments for people working with any data, NHANES or other.
+6. **Project B: Advice for everyone**: I have the following comments for people working with any data, NHANES or other.
 (I will add these to the main instructions soon, too.)
     - You cannot use the same variable (or any form of the same underlying variable) as both an outcome and a predictor.
     - Don't categorize any quantitative variables, if you can possibly avoid doing so.
     - Collapse levels sensibly for multi-categorical variables with more than 5 categories, outside of (maybe) race/ethnicity.